 a written examination contingency plan which covers all aspects of examination administration.
-This will allow members of the senior leadership team to act immediately in the event of an emergency or staff absence.
+This will allow members of the senior leadership team to act immediately in the event of an emergency or where the head of centre, examinations officer or SENCo is absent at a critical stage of the examination cycle.
 The examination contingency plan should reinforce procedures in the event of the centre being unavailable for examinations, or on results day, owing to an unforeseen emergency.
 The potential impact of a cyber-attack should also be considered.